microsoft/kernel-memory/docs/SECURITY_FILTERS.md

 When designing for security, Kernel Memory recommends using Tags, applying to each document a User ID tag that your application can filter by.

-**Vector DBs like Azure Cognitive Search, Qdrant, Pinecone, etc. don't offer record-level permissions** and search results can't vary by user.
+**Vector DBs like Azure AI Search, Qdrant, Pinecone, etc. don't offer record-level permissions** and search results can't vary by user.
 Vector storages are optimized to store large quantity of documents indexed using embedding vectors, and to quickly find similar documents.